ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {PANEL:IsLoaded}

-To check if an entity is attached to a session, e.g. it has been loaded previously, use the `IsLoaded` method from the **Advanced** session operations.
+Use the `IsLoaded` method from the `Advanced` session operations To check if an entity is attached to a session (e.g. because it's been previously loaded).

+{NOTE: }
-`IsLoaded` checks if you've already tried to load a document during the current session.
+`IsLoaded` checks if an attempt to load a document has been already made during the current session, and returns `true` even if such an attemp was made and failed.
-If you try to load a document that no longer exists with the `Load` method (perhaps it has been deleted),
-`IsLoaded` will then return `true` because `IsLoaded` shows that you've already tried to load the non-existent document.
+If, for example, the `Load` method was used to load `employees/3` during this session and failed because the document has been previously deleted, `IsLoaded` will still return `true` for `employees/3` for the remainder of the session just because of the attempt to load it.
+{NOTE/}

 {CODE loading_entities_6_0@ClientApi\Session\LoadingEntities.cs /}